BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 47 stroke:green,stroke-width:2.0px
     linkStyle 48 stroke:#55f,stroke-width:2.0px
 ```
-This example uses a different signing key (primarily because the former example key was no longer available due to a reboot resetting shell variables; practice #SmartCustody & keep your keys safe!).
+Of course, it must still be signed.
+(This example uses a different signing key primarily because the former example key was no longer available due to a reboot resetting shell variables; practice #SmartCustody & keep your keys safe!)
 ```
 {
     "Blockchain Commons Certifactions #13A" [